derblitzkrieger96/pokemon-with-react/README.md

 - React: Front-end JavaScript library for building user interfaces.
 - HTML and CSS: For structuring and styling the application.
 - React Context and Reducer: For managing the game state.
-- [Any other technologies you used in the project]

 ## Installation and Usage